Editorial advisory

 Water Verdict

-Clay County receives a fair water quality assessment with a grade of B and a score of 64.0 out of 100.
+Clay County, Mississippi receives a fair water quality assessment with a grade of B and a score of 64.0 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+The county's primary USGS gauge drains roughly 926 square miles of upstream watershed, giving local source waters a regional footprint.

 Violation Context

-Clay County has recorded 1 health-based violation, meaning the water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
+EPA SDWIS records for Clay County, Mississippi show 1 health-based violation, meaning a water system experienced at least one exceedance of federal contaminant limits or treatment requirements.
 At 4.2 violations per 100,000 people served, this rate is moderate and suggests recurring water quality challenges.
+Independent monitoring is comparatively sparse here — 138 water-quality results logged in the EPA Water Quality Portal over the past five years — so the utility's own reporting carries extra weight.

 Consumer Guidance